Nerd658/gemini-cli/README.md

 3. **Pick a color theme**
 4. **Authenticate:** When prompted, sign in with your personal Google account.
 This will grant you up to 60 model requests per minute and 1,000 model requests per day using Gemini.

-You are now ready to use the Gemini CLI!
+You are now ready to use the CyberCLI!

 ### Use a Gemini API key: